-When an attendee completes an order to one of your events, the details of the order are collected in a handy .CSV spreadsheet document that can be downloaded from your event dashboard, edited if desired and used as a guest list.
+When an attendee buys a ticket to one of your events, the details of the order are collected in a handy .CSV spreadsheet that you can download from your event dashboard, edit, and use as a guest list.

 - From your event dashboard, in the 'Tools' section, click 'Download guest list CSV'

-- If you have a multiple date event you can download date specific CSVs by simply selecting the date you want it for using the dropdown menu at the top of the 'Options & Info' box
+- If you have a multiple date event you can download date specific CSVs by selecting the date you want it for, using the dropdown menu at the top of the 'Options & Info' box

 - Now your CSV is downloaded, you can open it with Excel, Google Sheets or similar programs

-- Columns may be condensed to fit to screen, this can be changed by highlighting the columns you want to resize and using the programs 'Format' options to resize to fit data or expand single columns by dragging or double clicking on the column divider
+- Columns may be condensed to fit to screen, you can change this by highlighting the columns you want to resize and using the program's 'format' options to resize to fit data or expand single columns by dragging or double clicking on the column divider

-- Columns can be organised depending on your preference - this can be alphabetically by attendee name, order date or even ticket type.
-To do this, ensure the title row is "frozen" so that it isn't included when organising the data.
-Then select the entire sheet by typing Ctrl + A (Windows) or Cmd + A (Mac) and then select the ‘Sort & Filter Menu’ and choose which order you’d like the sheet to be organised by
+- You can organise your columns depending on your preference - alphabetically by attendee name, order date, or even ticket type.
+To do this, make sure the title row is "frozen" so it isn't included when organising the data.
+Select the entire sheet by typing Ctrl + A (Windows) or Cmd + A (Mac) and then select the ‘sort & filter menu’ and choose which order you’d like the sheet to be organised by

-- It's best to check over the data on your CSV when sorting is complete to ensure all is okay and matching as it should be
+- It's best to check over the data on your CSV when sorting is complete to make sure all is okay and matching as it should be

-- Some information may look as though it is duplicated, such as ticket purchaser names and ticket holder names.
-Before removing any of these, it's best to ensure the names aren't different and the ticket holder may have had the ticket bought for them by the purchaser - the ticket holder is usually the person attending the event!
+- Some information may look as though it's duplicated (such as ticket buyer names and ticket holder names).
+Before removing any of these, it's best to make sure the names aren't different and the ticket buyer may have bought the ticket for the ticket holder- the ticket holder is usually the person attending the event!

-- When you have completed your editing and you have the information you need, just save and/or print the document and you're ready to use it!
+- When you've completed your editing and you have the information you need, just save and/or print the document and you're ready to use it!